DonatoMeoli/DS-SRS/README.md

-# DS-SRS: Descriptive Statistical Signature Recognition System
+Descriptive Statistical - Signature Recognition System :lock_with_ink_pen:

 DS-SRS is a recognition system for online handwritten signature verification based on a descriptive statistical approach developed during the Models and Methods for Application Security course @ [Department of Computer Science](http://www.uniba.it/ricerca/dipartimenti/informatica) @ [University of Bari "Aldo Moro"](http://www.uniba.it/).
 See more @ [paper.pdf](paper.pdf).